Kolyn090/oxford-picture-dictionary/README.md

 ### Development
 Requirement: MacOS system with XCode downloaded.

 Clone this repository and open it in XCode.
-Trust the project and build.
-Build and run with a device of your choice.
+Trust the project, build and run with a device of your choice.
 ### App Store
 Not yet available.